Cleanup efforts underway following train derailment in Pittsburg County

 "I know that they are working as quickly as they can but because it is an ongoing investigation into how and what caused this, it could take some time.
 We are working as quickly as possible to get it all cleared up, and we really do apologize for any inconvenience this is causing the community," Bolte explained.

-There is no known timeframe yet on how long it will take to clean up, she said.
+There is no known time-frame yet on how long it will take to clean up, she said.